cloudnative-pg/cloudnative-pg/docs/src/declarative_hibernation.md

 so that the cluster can be rehydrated at a later time.
 Replica PVCs will be kept in addition to the primary's PVC.

-The hibernation procedure will delete the primary Pod and then the the replica Pods, avoiding switchover, to ensure the replicas are kept in sync.
+The hibernation procedure will delete the primary Pod and then the replica Pods, avoiding switchover, to ensure the replicas are kept in sync.

 The hibernation status can be monitored by looking for the `cnpg.io/hibernation`